The Ghost Who Bled & other stories will be published by Comma Press in July 2014.

-The Ghost Who Bled is a diverse collection of short stories, ranging in tone from black comedy to poignant drama, they take the reader around the world and through time.
+The Ghost Who Bled is an excitingly diverse collection of stories.
+Ranging from black comedy to poignant drama, they take the reader around the world and through time.

-The afterlife of a suicide pilot and the sufferings of a tyrant’s body double and the life after death of a failed suicide are just two of the book’s (seemingly) fabulous conceits.
-In stories full of inversion and subversion, a senile politician goes walkabout and glimpses what in her sanity eluded her, a war veteran ruins his life over the debt he owes to the man who saved it, and the act of love become a shared act of revenge.
+The sufferings of a tyrant’s body double and the life after death of a failed suicide are just two of the book’s (seemingly) fabulous conceits.
+In stories full of inversion and subversion, a senile politician goes walkabout and glimpses what in her sanity eluded her, a war veteran ruins his life over the debt he owes to the man who saved it, and the act of love becomes a shared act of vengeance.

 The Ghost Who Bled is a book of great variety: a celebration of the freedoms of fiction.
-Its stories have won awards, been broadcast on BBC Radio 4 and have appeared in national journals and magazines.
+Its stories have won awards, appeared in national journals and magazines, and been broadcast on BBC Radio 4.

 You can preorder your copy of The Ghost Who Bled here.